 Such is the case with Hot Wheels cars, produced by toymaker Mattel starting in 1968 and designed at 1/64 scale of their street-worthy counterparts.
 In that first year, Mattel zoomed onto the die-cast toy scene, releasing 16 colorful, tricked-out models inspired by custom-built rods and high-performance muscle cars—on the whole, much flashier and fresher feeling than models put out by Brit-based die-cast competitors Matchbox, Corgi and Dinky.
 Among the early Hot Wheels’ most recognizable features: the sporty red pinstripe on their wheels (“redline” wheels would be a visual hallmark of the first 10 years of their production) and the shiny, metallic “Spectraflame” paint finish, retired in 1972.

-Of course, condition has a lot to do with how much any vintage die-cast car will fetch.
+Of course, the condition has a lot to do with how much any vintage die-cast car will fetch.
 Serious Hot Wheels collectors seek mint-condition toys, with little to no sign of use, preferably in their original paperboard-and-plastic blister pack.
 It’s unusual to find the so-called “sweet 16” of 1968 in lightly-used condition since the painted tires often wore quickly and the wire axles frequently buckled from use.
 Even rarer: finding an original model in its blister pack.
-The same holds true for the other early years of the brand.

 When it comes to mass-produced toys, variations make all the difference.
 When something changes early on in the production process—such as the name or a key aspect of the physical design—the less-produced variant immediately takes on value.
 Changes could affect wheels, interiors, windows, graphics, paint shades, you name it.
 The fewer of a variant that are produced, generally speaking, the higher their value.
 Perhaps most desirable: early prototypes of popular models that were never produced.